Categories

 Sponsored by

-Innovation in Partnerships
+Innovation in Public Private Partnerships

 The rigid contracting process with penalties for variance has been largely replaced by a more consensual, less confrontational and more long-term relationship between partners.
 It is in local authorities’ interest to ensure their partners are viable and realistic about the cost of services they deliver and that partners work closely to ensure they are open and adaptable to the changing environment and user needs.

-Judges will be looking for evidence of -
+Judges will be looking for evidence of:

 • Thinking ‘outside of the box’ about services